chenhao94/scheme-interpreter/readme.markdown

 * gcd, lcm
 * eq?, eqv?, equal?
 * cons, car, cdr
-* symbol?, string?, number?, bool?, list?
+* symbol?, string?, number?, bool?, list?, pair?
 * string=?, string<?, string>?, string<=?, string>=?
 * force
 * append
 * apply
+* display

 ##Postscript
 According to the requirement, the interpreter is programmed individually, but there are some inspiring talks with Zhuoyue Zhao, my classmate.